turingschool/curriculum/tutorials/routes/router.markdown

 #### Root Route

-What should the user see when they go to the root of our site?
+What should the user see when they go to the root of your site?
 This trips up many newcomers.

 The critical step 1 is to delete the `public/index.html` file.
 If a file in `/public/` matches the request coming in to your app that request will never actually hit the router.
 As long as that Rails' boilerplate "Welcome Aboard!" page exists, you cannot map the site root to any controller.

-Once that file is removed, we define the special `root` route like this:
+Once that file is removed, define the special `root` route like this:

 ```ruby
 MyApp::Application.routes.draw do